joeattardi/mockwave/README.md

 While you wait for the API team to implement the new APIs you need for your UI development, you can create temporary endpoints that return mock or test data.

+Mockwave is still in an early stage.
+I hope you find it useful but please feel free to open feature requests!

 ## Getting started

 Install Mockwave in your project: